MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/getting-started-with-the-spatial-data-services.md

 |[FourthCoffeeSample Data Source](../spatial-data-services/fourthcoffeesample.md)|FourthCoffeeSample is a data source with sample data.|

 ## Transaction Accounting
- Transactions are counted for each [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] request sent with a valid [!INCLUDE[maps_ticket](../articles/includes/maps-ticket-md.md)].
-For information about billable and non-billable transactions for the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] and how to view them, see [Viewing Bing Maps Usage Reports](http://msdn.microsoft.com/en-us/library/ff859477.aspx).
+ Transactions are counted for each Bing Spatial Data Services request sent with a valid Bing Maps Key.
+For information about billable and non-billable transactions for the Bing Spatial Data Services and how to view them, see [Viewing Bing Maps Usage Reports](http://msdn.microsoft.com/en-us/library/ff859477.aspx).